reduce-algebra/reduce-algebra/common-lisp/README.md

 #### Windows

-REDUCE 7214 on Cygwin CLISP 2.49
+REDUCE 7220 on Cygwin CLISP 2.49

 No build errors.

 Package  | Output Issues
 ---------|--------------
-arith    | CLISP is numerically more accurate than CSL/PSL! gf2      | Crashes - break loop - Lisp
+arith    | CLISP is numerically more accurate than CSL/PSL! gf2      | Different backtrace
 ibalp    | Stack overflow. `reset() found no driver frame` numeric  | Minor numerical differences

 #### Ubuntu 24 (on WSL)

-REDUCE 7211 on CLISP 2.49
+REDUCE 7220 on CLISP 2.49

 No build errors.

 Package  | Output Issues
 ---------|--------------
-arith    | CLISP is numerically more accurate than CSL/PSL! conlaw   | TIMED OUT economise| TIMED OUT eds      | Lots of issues (probably from excalc) excalc   | Lots of issues gf2      | Segmentation fault ibalp    | Stack overflow numeric  | Minor numerical differences sstools  | TIMED OUT susy2    | TIMED OUT xideal   | Lots of issues (probably from excalc)
+arith    | CLISP is numerically more accurate than CSL/PSL! conlaw   | Timed out; OK with --no-timeout economise| Timed out; OK with --no-timeout eds      | Lots of issues (probably from excalc) [1] excalc   | Lots of issues [1] gf2      | Segmentation fault ibalp    | Stack overflow. `reset() found no driver frame (core dumped)` numeric  | Minor numerical differences sstools  | Timed out; OK with --no-timeout susy2    | Timed out; OK with --no-timeout xideal   | Lots of issues (probably from excalc) [1]

+1. When run interactively, the errors related to excalc do not arise; they seem to be caused by the test1.sh script.

 ### Clozure Common Lisp (CCL)

 #### Windows

-REDUCE 7214 on native Windows CCL 1.13
+REDUCE 7220 on native Windows CCL 1.13

 No build errors.

 Package  | Output Issues
 ---------|--------------
-arith    | SBCL is numerically more accurate than CSL/PSL! gf2      | Hangs in interactive debugger!
-[EXCLUDE] lalr     | compiled functions instead of lambdas (because CCL always compiles) numeric  | Minor numerical differences ofsf     | Hangs in interactive debugger!
-[EXCLUDE]
+arith    | CCL is numerically more accurate than CSL/PSL! cantens  | `***** numeric indices out of range` gf2      | Different backtrace lalr     | Compiled functions instead of lambdas (because CCL always compiles) laplace  | `***** Factorizer error: Term content division failed` (8) numeric  | Minor numerical differences ofsf     | Incredibly slow! solve    | `***** check-solns` (3) taylor   | `***** Invalid substitution in Taylor kernel: dependent variables y y`

 #### Ubuntu 24 (on WSL)

-REDUCE 7211 on CCL 1.13
+REDUCE 7220 on CCL 1.13

 No build errors.
 Package test issues as for Windows, except that ofsf was killed by the timeout.
-(The gf2 test hangs on Ubuntu exactly as on Windows!)

 ## Known limitations

-I cannot see any way to support the facilities for restricting execution time on CLISP.
-In more detail: the file `rlisp/inter.red` defines procedures `with!-timeout` and similar that use garbage collection to provide an interrupt by assigning a function to the variable `!*gc!-hook!*`, but no garbage collection hooks exist in CLISP.
-The procedures `with!-timeout` and similar just run without any restriction so don't use CLISP REDUCE is you need this facility!
+I cannot see any way to support the facilities for restricting execution time on CLISP or CCL.
+In more detail: the file `rlisp/inter.red` defines procedures `with!-timeout` and similar that use garbage collection to provide an interrupt by assigning a function to the variable `!*gc!-hook!*`, but no garbage collection hooks exist in CLISP or CCL.
+The procedures `with!-timeout` and similar just run without any restriction so don't use CLISP or CCL REDUCE is you need this facility!
 It works on SBCL!

 ## To do